-3. Scope Out Scope 1 and Scope 2
+3. Set targets, measure and reduce Scope 1 and Scope 2 emissions.

 Some Climate Change-Related Terms You Should Know: